NubeIO/rubix-ce-docs/docs/api-docs/modules/modules.md

 - [GoLand by JetBrains](https://www.jetbrains.com/go/)

 # Creating a Plugin
-To create a new rubix-os module (plugin), start by running the following command,
+To create a new Rubix OS module (plugin), start by running the following command,

 ```zsh
 go mod init github.com/NubeIO/<module-name>
 ```

 This command initializes a new Go module with the specified module path.
-The module path follows the URL-like syntax and should be unique.
+The module path follows the URL- similar to syntax and should be unique.
 Once executed, a `go.mod` file will be created, and you can add necessary dependencies.

 # Managing Dependencies